AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 ### Review audience file requirements {#review-audience-requirements}

 A dialog appears that explains how your audience files must be structured.
-Use the link to the **[!UICONTROL [audience sourcing specification]](../../assets/quick-start/RTCDP_Collaboration_Audience_Sourcing_Spec_v1.1.pdf)** to learn how to format and structure audience data from [!DNL Amazon S3] for Collaboration to read it correctly.
+Use the link to the **[[!UICONTROL Audience Sourcing Specification]](../../assets/quick-start/RTCDP_Collaboration_Audience_Sourcing_Spec_v1.1.pdf)** to learn how to format and structure audience data from [!DNL Amazon S3] for Collaboration to read it correctly.

 >[!IMPORTANT]
 >